ryansteed/heuristic-moral-machine/docs/source/README.md

 ## Description

-This repo contains a software package for training and evaluating a moral decision-making algorithm for two use cases: the autonomous vehicle trolley problem and the kidney exchange.
+This repo contains a software package for training and evaluating a decision-making algorithm for two use cases with pairwise moral preference data: the autonomous vehicle trolley problem and the kidney exchange.

 `hmm` is a Python package for automatically labeling moral scenarios in these two domains. `hmm/labeling` contains custom heuristic labeling functions, along with unit tests. `hmm/labeling/models.py` contains a wrapper for the